-Providing high-performance solutions to the benefit of our customers, Sika is committed to pioneering sustainable solutions that address global environmental challenges, are safer and have the lowest impact on resources.
+Providing long lasting and high-performance solutions to the benefit of our customers, Sika is committed to pioneering sustainable solutions that are safer, have the lowest impact on resources and address global environmental challenges.
 Therefore, Sika assumes the responsibility to provide sustainable solutions in order to improve material, water and energy efficiency in construction and transportation.
 Sika strives to create more value for all its stakeholders with its products, systems and solutions along the whole value chain and throughout the entire life span of its products.
-Sika is committed to measure, improve and communicate sustainable value creation: "More value, less impact" refers to the company's commitment to maximize the value of its solutions to all stakeholders while reducing resource consumption and impact on the environment.
+Sika is committed to measure, improve and communicate sustainable value creation: "More value, less impact" refers to the company's commitment to maximize the value of its solutions to all stakeholders while reducing resource consumption and impact on the environment. consumption and impact on the environment.